toivotuo/uoh-idv-covid-19/learning-diary-01.md

 # Learning Diary #01 (Interactive Data Visualisation)

-First learning diary topic is on "project overview, and data processing (acquisition, cleaning, transformation, annotation, etc)".
+The first learning diary topic is on "project overview, and data processing (acquisition, cleaning, transformation, annotation, etc)".

 For this learning diary, I've selected the PPP format and will detail